unicef/publicgoods-toolkit/policy.md

   As the [Procurement Module](#procurement) discusses, it is good to write the no-proprietary-materials requirement into contracts with vendors, so that there is no ambiguity on the matter.
-(TBD: again, make sure Procurement covers this.)

 ### Copyright and Jurisdiction